How is the Booker Prize chosen?

 FAQ

-A: The judges consider various factors, including literary merit, originality, and overall impact, when selecting the longlist, shortlist, and ultimately, the winner of the Booker Prize.
+A: The judges consider various factors, including the novel’s literary quality, originality, thematic depth, and overall impact on the literary landscape.

 Conclusion

 The Booker Prize selection process is a meticulous journey undertaken a panel of esteemed judges.
-From the longlist to the shortlist, and finally, the winner, each step is carefully considered to ensure that the most exceptional work of fiction is recognized and celebrated.
-The Booker Prize continues to be a beacon of literary excellence, shining a spotlight on the finest contemporary novels.
+From the longlist to the shortlist and ultimately the winner, each step is marked careful evaluation, passionate discussions, and a commitment to recognizing exceptional literary talent.
+The Booker Prize continues to captivate readers worldwide, shining a spotlight on remarkable works of fiction and celebrating the power of storytelling.